ken-power/ComputerVision-OpticalFlow/README.md

 Geiger, A, P. Lenz, R. URtasun, 2015.
 [Optical Flow Evaluation 2015](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=flow).
 The KITTI Vision Benchmark Suite: A project of Karlsruhe Institute of Technology and Toyota Technological Institute at Chicago.

+**HD1K Benchmark Suite**

+The [HD1K Benchmark Suite](http://hci-benchmark.iwr.uni-heidelberg.de) is an autnonomous driving dataset and benchmark for optical flow.
+The public training dataset contains:
+* More than 1000 frames at 2560x1080 with diverse lighting and weather scenarios
+* reference data with error bars for optical flow
+* evaluation masks for dynamic objects
+* specific robustness evaluation on challenging scenes

+**The "Flying Chairs" Dataset**

+The ["Flying Chairs"](https://lmb.informatik.uni-freiburg.de/resources/datasets/FlyingChairs.en.html#flyingchairs) are a synthetic dataset with optical flow ground truth.
+It consists of 22872 image pairs and corresponding flow fields.
+Images show renderings of 3D chair models moving in front of random backgrounds from Flickr.
+Motions of both the chairs and the background are purely planar.

+**Scene Flow Datasets: FlyingThings3D, Driving, Monkaa**

+The [Scene Flow Datasets collection](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) contains more than 39000 stereo frames in 960x540 pixel resolution, rendered from various synthetic sequences.
+[Mayer, et al (2016)](#references) reference and describe these datasets.

+**MPI Sintel Flow Dataset**

+The [MPI Sintel Flow Dataset](http://sintel.is.tue.mpg.de) is a data set for the evaluation of optical flow derived from the open source 3D animated short film, [Sintel](https://durian.blender.org).

 ## References
 * Dosovitskiy, A., Fischer, P., Ilg, E., Hausser, P., Hazirbas, C., Golkov, V., Van Der Smagt, P., Cremers, D. and Brox, T., 2015.
 [Flownet: Learning optical flow with convolutional networks](https://arxiv.org/pdf/1504.06852).
 In Proceedings of the IEEE international conference on computer vision (pp. 2758-2766).
 * Teed, Z. and Deng, J., 2020, August.
 [RAFT: Recurrent all-pairs field transforms for optical flow](https://arxiv.org/pdf/2003.12039).
 In European conference on computer vision (pp. 402-419).
 Springer, Cham.